JashAgrawal/dukaan-pe-buyer-mobile/documentation.md

 ### Pagination

-Many list endpoints support pagination with the following query parameters:
+**All list endpoints** in the API support pagination with the following query parameters:

 - `page`: Page number (default: 1)
-- `limit`: Number of results per page (default: 10)
+- `limit`: Number of results per page (default: 10 for most endpoints, 20 for categories)

 Paginated responses include pagination metadata: